Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 NYLAG COMMENT: This ground of disenrollment is not listed in the Model MLTC Contract (pages 22-23 of the PDF), which might be a basis to challenge disenrollment.
 Also, if the consumer did not receive services because of the aide shortage, this should be raised as a defense.
 Also, see here for those who voluntarily paused services because of COVID.

-D. Reasons Plans MAY Disenroll a Member - Discretionary grounds for Involuntarily Disenrollment
+D. Reasons Plans MAY Disenroll a Member - Discretionary grounds for Involuntary Disenrollment

-1. You or your family member's behavior impairs plan's ability to provide services.
+1. You or your family member's behavior seriously impairs plan's ability to provide services.

 Status: Disenrollments were reinstated on Jan.
 1, 2022 after being paused in COVID.
 Applies to MAP, PACE & MLTC.
-MLTC Policy 23.03 Part C revises and supersedes the earlier guidance effective Nov.
+MLTC Policy 24.02 Part C which incorporates Policy 23.03revises and supersedes the earlier guidance effective Nov.
 1, 2023 (GIS 21 MA/24)

 The plan must have made and documented reasonable efforts (as described in Section B. Reason ii. - summarized here) to resolve the problems presented.